rcl-ssl/docs/portal/stand-alone.md

 - In your hosted website, you will need to create a folder named: **.well-known/acme-challenge** (note the dot at the start) in the root of your website.

 - Add a extension-less file with the file name identified in the HTTP Validation page.
-To this file, add the content identified in the **HTTP Validation Page**.
+To this file, add the file content identified in the **HTTP Validation Page**.

 ![image](../images/portal/stand-alone-http-validation.PNG)